biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 IGSR - Variant calling
 ======================

-In the first part of the course, we used the sequencing data generated in the [3000 Rice Genomes project](http://iric.irri.org/resources/3000-genomes-project) for one particular sample with ENA accession id of [SAMEA2569438](https://www.ebi.ac.uk/ena/browser/view/SAMEA2569438), to generate an analysis-ready BAM alignment file.
-This part of the course starts from this alignment file and will generate a VCF file containing germ-line variants for chromosome 10.
+In the first part of the course, we used the sequencing data generated in the [3000 Rice Genomes project](http://iric.irri.org/resources/3000-genomes-project) for one particular sample with ENA accession id [SAMEA2569438](https://www.ebi.ac.uk/ena/browser/view/SAMEA2569438), to generate an analysis-ready BAM alignment file.
+This part of the course starts from this alignment file and will generate a VCF file containing the germ-line variants identified in chromosome 10.

-## Log in the VirtualBox machine
+## Log in the Ubuntu virtual machine

         user: m_jan2020
         pwd: m_jan2020